mjordan/islandora_workbench_docs/docs/troubleshooting.md

 Also, you might be asked to provide one or more of the following:

-* your configuration file (without username and password!)
+* your configuration file (without username and password!).
+You can also print your configuration to your terminal by includeing the `--print_config` argument to workbench, e.g. `python workbench --config test.yml --check --print_config`.
 * some sample input CSV
 * your Workbench log file
 * details from your Drupal log, available at Admin > Reports > Recent log messages